Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-22-James-Blish-Surface-Tension.md

 Lavon felt it boring and threatened to throw away the plates if Shar doted on this useless stuff.
 Para who had already feared human would left them one day to find their ancestors gladly obeyed and took the last plate off immediately ignoring Shar's desperate objection.

 ## 2.2
 Frustrated with the loss of the plate subconsciously and curious about the universe outside the sky, Lavon felt obliged to climb and see.
-But near the water surface, he was suddenly sucked out of water by a strong tension and  drowned by the air.
+But near the water surface, he was suddenly sucked out of water by a strong force and  drowned by the air.

 ## 2.3
 Lavon recovered himself in his spore.
-After convalescence, he planned to make a ship to the outside.
-Some of his workers quitted from this crazy plan, but more young human were willing to devote for this project.
+After convalescence, he planned to make a ship and an outside expedition.
+Some of his workers quitted from this crazy plan, but more young human were willing to devote themselves to this project.

 ## 2.4
-Lavon rejected to give back the plate as usual but accepted to go along with them.
+Lavon rejected to give back the plate as usual yet accepted to go along with them.

 They hauled up the wheels to break through the great tension along the space-mud interface.
-Eventually, they landed the ground.
+Eventually, they landed on the ground with their tiny bottle-like tank for the first time.

-The scorching sun killed lots of their allies and therefore they had to hurry to canyon for fresh water by starlight that they witnessed for the first time.
+The scorching sun killed lots of their mates and therefore they had to hurry to canyon for fresh water by starlight that they witnessed for the first time.

 ## 2.5
 As they entered the pond of the canyon, Lavon saved a girl reminiscent of his previous incarnation from atrocious Eaters.
 The girl was curious about the weapon they used to beat Eaters and Lavon said that's cooperation.